Key takeaways

 Industries where supplemental agreements are commonly used

 - Construction: Project scopes shift.
 Unexpected delays occur.
 Material costs change.
-Supplemental agreements help formalize these changes without disrupting the project
+Supplemental agreements formalize these changes without disrupting the project

 - Employment and HR: Employment contracts may need updates due to role changes, salary adjustments, or policy updates